os3albert/awesome-bash/README.md

 *Search, bookmarks, multiplexing, and other tools that make your terminal experience more productive.*

-- [forkrun](https://github.com/jkool702/forkrun) - A pure-bash tool for running code in parallel.
-Similar in syntax and speed to `xargs -P`, but with more features and native Bash function support.
-- [qfc](https://github.com/pindexis/qfc) - File-completion widget for Bash and Zsh.
 - [zoxide](https://github.com/ajeetdsouza/zoxide) - A better way to navigate your filesystem.
 Written in Rust, cross-shell, and much faster than other autojumpers.
 - [devtodo](https://swapoff.org/devtodo.html) - DevTodo is a small command line application for maintaining lists of tasks.
 It stores tasks hierarchically, with each task given one of five priority levels.
 Data is stored as JSON.